 “He then started getting cuts on his hand and the nurse said he was allergic to the plasters but that never happens in England.

 “He was covered in bed sores and I was seeing him get worse.
 The level of care at the hospital was disgusting.”

-After spending 10 days in hospital, David was released on November 30 and flew back to the UK four days later.
+After spending 10 days in hospital, David was released on November 30 and flew back to the UK 4 days later.

-However, he is currently receiving treatment and physiotherapy at Newcastle’s Royal Victoria Infirmary up to three times a week to treat his injuries.
+However, he is currently receiving treatment and physiotherapy at Newcastle’s Royal Victoria Infirmary up to 3 times a week to treat his injuries.

 Liz, who works in health and social care, said her husband has been referred to a plastic surgeon who is considering doing a skin graft.

-The couple were then left outraged after being told they must pay £19,000 for the treatment David received at the Barbados hospital and aboard the ship.
-Liz said:
+The couple were then left outraged after being told they must pay GBP 19,000 for the treatment David received at the Barbados hospital and on the cruise ship.